upryzing/meta/README.md

-# meta
+# Upryzing's meta repository
-Meta repository for project-wide discussions and planning
+This repository serves as a central hub for project-wide discussions and planning.